 In clinical practice, she has a specialist interest in chronic obstructive pulmonary disease and runs an outpatient service for patients with airways disease.
 She shares the inpatient care of respiratory patients with four colleagues and is on the on call rota for acute medical intaking.

-Professor of Clinical Pharmacology, Biomedical Sciences, St George’s University of London; Honorary Consultant Physician, St George’s University Hospitals NHS Foundation Trust, London, UK.
+Professor of Clinical Pharmacology, St George’s University of London; Honorary Consultant Physician, St George’s University Hospitals NHS Foundation Trust, London, UK.